 We will bear all expenses of this solicitation, including the cost of preparing and mailing this Proxy Statement.
-Pursuant to SEC rules, we are making this Proxy Statement and our Annual Report on Form 10-K available to our stockholders electronically via the Internet.
+Pursuant to SEC rules, we are making this Proxy Statement and our 2013 Annual Report available to our stockholders electronically via the Internet.
 In addition to soliciting proxies by Internet and mail, proxies may be solicited by telephone, facsimile or personally by our directors, officers and employees.
 None of these directors, officers or employees will receive any additional or special compensation for this solicitation.
 We will, on request, reimburse banks, brokerage firms and other nominees for their expenses in sending proxy materials to their customers who are beneficial owners of our common stock and obtaining their voting instructions.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 4, 2013: This Proxy Statement, the proxy card and the Annual Report on Form 10-K for the fiscal year ended December 31, 2012 are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 5, 2014: This Proxy Statement, the proxy card and the Annual Report (including our annual report on Form 10-K) for the fiscal year ended December 31, 2013 are available at www.proxyvote.com.